fiveoverthree/VWA-template/README.md

 # VWA-template
-A LaTeX template to be used at Austrian High School final projects.
+A LaTeX template to be used in Austrian High School final projects.

 # Requirements
 You will need a biblatex file to be able to cite ressources.
 It is recommended to use Zotero and the Better-Biblatex-plugin to automatically keep your bibliography up-to-date.